 The Acknowledgements section is primarily used to say thank you.
 Often, it is used to thank a funding agency.
 In other cases, it can be used to thank a colleague, especially one who conducted an experiment whose results you used or who provided ideas for the project.
 This section is optional.

 ♦ References and Notes:

 It is required that you consult the literature in writing your report.
-Some useful links to reviewed material are:
+The following general sites of our libraries can help you begin your search.